MayooriEkanthan/MayooriEkanthan/README.md

 - 📚 Expanding my expertise in **mechine learning** & **cybersecurity**.
 - 🎨 Creating polished **UI/UX prototypes** and modern **web applications**.
 - 💻 Enhancing my expertise in full-stack development with a focus on **React, Node.js, and Java** to deliver robust and scalable solutions.
+- 📚 Strengthening my problem-solving abilities by deepening my understanding of **Data Structures & Algorithms (DSA)** to build efficient and optimized solutions.
 - 🔭 Building **open-source projects** that combine **IoT + AI + Web Systems**.

 ---